Learning All the Notes on the Guitar Fingerboard

-To progress on Classical Guitar, you have to learn to read musical notation.
+To progress on Classical Guitar, you have to read musical notation.
 Learning to read the written notes is not difficult; most beginners only need one lesson to be able to recognise and name all the notes in the treble stave.
-The greater difficulty is in finding the notes on the fingerboard or fretboard.
+The greater difficulty is in finding the notes on the fingerboard.

 Why learn the fingerboard?